pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"import-error"+OR+"E0401")

 ### [E0402](#E0402) (relative-beyond-top-level)<a name="E0402"></a>
-Attempted relative import beyond top-level package Used when a relative import tries to access too many levels in the current package.
+Attempted relative import beyond top-level package.

+Used when a relative import tries to access too many levels in the current package.

 **:x: Incorrect code**